-- Face shields should only be worn over primary eye protection (safety glasses or goggles). - Face shields should be used when the potential exists for splashes to the face from corrosive liquids and/or HOT liquids. - Face shields used for protection against light radiation should have the proper filter for the hazard source. - Face shields will normally be "shared" equipment, owned by the department and available for employee use as required.
+- Face shields should only be worn over primary eye protection (safety glasses or goggles).
+(See note 3 of Eye & Face Protection Selection Chart of App B to OSHA Subpart I, 29 CFR.) - Face shields should be used when the potential exists for splashes to the face from corrosive liquids and/or HOT liquids. - Face shields used for protection against light radiation should have the proper filter for the hazard source. - Face shields will normally be "shared" equipment, owned by the department and available for employee use as required.